Alonso-del-Arte/chess/doc/GameRules.md

 side, they almost certainly would not mirror their moves.

-Castling is the only time in which a king may move more than one space in a single turn, and the only time a player may move two pieces of the same side in a single turn.
+Castling is the only time in which a king may move more than one space in a single turn, and the only time a player may move two of their own pieces in a single turn.

 Like en passant, castling also has requirements for when it may occur: